anoma/geb/geb-agda/README.md

 # Geb Formal Verification

-This repository is concerned with formally proving the categorical properties of Geb without dependent types.
+This repository is concerned with formally proving the categorical properties of Geb without dependent types, specifically focusing on the conjecture that Geb's core category is equivalent to **FinSet**

 The overall framework used is MLTT + fun-ext + UIP